 To maximise solar efficiency, solar panels should be set at an angle that helps collect as much solar energy as possible from the sun.
 The solar panel angle also affects how much direct sunlight each cell receives and is referred to as the ‘solar installation tilt angle’.

 Not all solar panel angles are equally effective – there are ideal angles for different parts of Australia depending on climate and season.
-For instance, if you live in Darwin, a solar installation tilt angle of around 12 to 13 degrees should be used.
+For instance, if you live in Darwin, a solar installation tilt angle of about 19 degrees should be used.

 Compare solar plans